New York Trilogy

 Random House, 2009

 In his strolling 1949 essay Here is New York, E.B.
-White famously separated the city into three classifications:
+White famously separated the city into three groups:

 Not hard to guess, is it, which category White fell into?
 As with every beloved and iconic figure, New York inspires an element of jealousy in all its representations.
 To live in New York, whether you’re a native or an immigrant (from just over the border in Westchester County in White’s case), is to be subject to perpetual attacks of insecurity.
 You give yourself wholly to the city, but the city has countless other commitments that don’t involve you; you enjoy the unique privileges of harem life, but suffer the loneliness and envy that are part of that package.